christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 as an incredible number of regional aliases, locations, fictional stories, and fabricated deaths for their family members to control the population.
 They role-played as deities, religious figures, and various characters as if they were actors in a play.
 This was done to obscure the fact that the people were ruled by dynasties and to give the population an illusion of upward social mobility or implanting a sense of false hope.
 These religions were also money-making schemes.
+It is impossible for any religion to have have sprug up organically.
+The royal families controlled the dissemenation of religious texts, and the punishment for spreading a religion that might compete with an imperial cult was death.

 The figure of Jesus Christ (of Nazareth) was a literary creation of these elites, incorporating elements of various historical and mythological figures to appeal to a wide audience.
 This character then became an avatar for several historical figures in an imperial cult.

+Julius Caesar was the first 'Jesus' (I(J)upiter-Zeus (I-Zeus-> Izeus-> Iseus)).
+The Romans used a system called 'interpretatio graeca' to associate their gods with local ones as part of their colonial program.
+Julius Caesar, as the claimed 'son of I(J)upiter' (there was no J in Latin) would have been Iupiter-Zeus to let the Greeks know that Iupiter and Zeus were equivalent deities (Roman Jupiter and Greek Zeus both derive from the Aryan skyfather 'Dyeus Pter'.
+The name Zeus comes from the pronunciation of Dyeus, and Jupiter comes from the pronunciation of 'Dyeus Pter').
+Then subsequent emperors took on this role.
+I-Zeus (Izeus) eventually phonetically shifts to I-zas/Izas/Izates.\

-The development of Christianity can be divided into two phases.
+The development of Christianity can be divided into multiple phases.
 The first phase was the foundation of Christianity as an imperial cult, while the second phase saw the subversion of this imperial cult by a group of rabbis (many of whom were connected to the 'Alexandrian School'